DustinVK/DustinVK/README.md

 - 👀 I’m interested in machine learning, cloud computing, mobile and web development, applications development.
 - 🌱 I’m currently learning:
 - * How to build RESTful web services in Java Spring and C# ASP.net Core
-- * How to model machine learning problems
+- * Machine Learning theory and modeling
-- * Linear Algebra concepts
+- * Deploying applications to cloud infrastructure (AWS)
 - 💞️ I’m looking to collaborate on cool and interesting projects, web apps, mobile apps, games, open source software.
 - 📫 How to reach me: dustinvankrimpen@gmail.com